Planning Your Trip to the United States

 - Credit or debit card(s)

-- Passport, valid for at least six months into the future, w/ valid F-1 or J-1 visa stamp inside
+- Passport, valid for at least six months into the future, with valid F-1 or J-1 visa stamp inside

 - Your Hendrix admissions letter and proof of financial support